The Healthy Neighborhood Immersion Initiative: A Community Strategy to Combat Food Insecurity and Chronic Disease

 Over the course of the past three seasons the Eat Real Food Mobile Market sold more than 30 tons of fresh produce in neighborhoods with decreased access to a grocery store.
 We have experienced a 99% increase in SNAP sales over the past year, demonstrating the desire for healthy food in the neighborhoods we serve and highlighting the necessity of long-term relationships to affect change.
 Mobile Market sales to customers in senior living facilities increased 92% over the past year, validating the effectiveness of this strategy to increase fresh produce consumption in our elderly population.
 Fruit and Vegetable prescription vouchers provided by clinicians have been very effective in encouraging patients to add more fresh produce to their diet, with plans in place to expand the program for the 2019 season.
 Kellyn school gardens act as another powerful tool to connect children and their families to the produce available in their community, with over 1,700 pounds of vegetables harvested during the 2018 growing season.
 Involving medical students and residents in all aspects of the Healthy Neighborhood Immersion strategy, from teaching healthy lifestyle curriculum in the classroom and planting school gardens with students to participating in cooking demonstrations and assisting on the Mobile Market, has been a successful method to build relationships with the community they serve as well as add practical Lifestyle Medicine approaches to their healthcare toolkit.
 Albert Einstein said, “We cannot solve our problems with the same thinking we used when we created them.”
 Devising effective and innovative strategies to support our patients in making healthy lifestyle choices is the most urgent priority facing our healthcare system.
 Are we ready for the challenge?

-- Describe relevant statistics regarding chronic disease prevalence and food insecurity.
+- Describe the relationship between chronic disease prevalence and food insecurity.

-- Discuss multi-component strategies to increase fruit, vegetable and other whole food, plant-based meal consumption in their community, specifically targeted for areas of food insecurity.
+- Discuss multi-component strategies to increase fruit, vegetable and other whole food, plant-based meal consumption in areas of food insecurity.

-- Summarize a roadmap for creating multi-component food access initiatives in their community; including potential obstacles, funding strategies and opportunities for collaboration with multiple stakeholders.
+- Summarize a roadmap for creating multi-component food access initiatives, including potential obstacles, funding strategies and opportunities for collaboration with multiple stakeholders.